The difference between academic and professional writing: a helpful guide

 Read on to dive deeper into the ins and outs of academic and professional writing.

 The hallmarks of academic writing include the use of the third-person point of view, a logical flow, an emphasis on facts and ideas, and an authoritative, formal tone.
-This writing style is objective, avoids casual language and slang, offers insightful analysis, and includes citations for research backed by reliable sources such as scientific studies or journal articles.
+This formal writing style is objective, avoids casual language and slang, offers insightful analysis, and includes citations for research backed by reliable sources such as scientific studies or journal articles.
 While students and professors routinely use academic writing, scientists also use it to describe their research findings, as do literary critics.
-There are four distinct types of this formal writing style: descriptive, analytical, persuasive, and critical.
+There are several distinct types of academic writing: descriptive, analytical, and critical.

 Descriptive writing

-Descriptive writing is one of the most simple and ubiquitous types of scholarly writing.
-You can see examples of this writing style in essays, research papers, or lab reports for several fields of study.
+Descriptive writing is one of the simplest and ubiquitous types of academic writing.
+You can see examples of this scholarly writing style in essays, research papers, or lab reports for several fields of study.
 The primary goal of descriptive writing is to use precise language to summarize and describe information, such as the result of an experiment or a section of prose.

 Analytical writing